-I’ll get you started, and then I’ll circle up with a follow up post listing what you have mentioned: Basic White Sauce (perfect for many items, including something for Cream Biscuits), Stir Fry, Pasta Bakes, Good Marinades and Glazes, (Swedish) Pancakes versatile because you can also make them into dessert or dinner crepes, One Minute Cobbler (or better yet, add the butter)…oh, the list could go on, but I’d love for you to take over.
+I’ll get you started, and then I’ll circle up with a follow up post listing what you have mentioned: Basic White Sauce (perfect for many items, including something for Cream Biscuits), Stir Fry, Pasta Bakes like this Easy Baked Ziti where you don’t have to boil the noodles, Good Marinades and Glazes, (Swedish) Pancakes are so versatile because you can also make them into dessert or dinner crepes, One Minute Cobbler (or better yet, add the butter)…oh, the list could go on, but I’d love for you to take over.

 Below are just three of my last recipes posted that I can whip up at a moment’s notice without a recipe.
 Yes, they change up a bit each time I make it, but they are always tried and true and finished in less than Ten Minutes.

 Our most requested casserole – Easy Taco Casseroleperfect for freezing too)

 I can’t wait to see your suggestions for our “Top Ten List.”

 (This was previously published, but loved seeing how far our kids have come in this area.)